 The daily rest requirement applies even if the employer has received approval from the ministry’s Director of Employment Standards to exceed weekly limits on hours of work.
 This requirement cannot be altered by a written agreement between the employer and employee.

 IMPORTANT NOTE: This rule does not apply to employees who are on call and called in to work during a period when they would not normally be working.
-For more information, see the “Daily Rest” section of the Hours of Work and Overtime Tool.
+For more information, see the “Daily Rest” section of the Hours of Work & Overtime Tool (available at Ontario.ca/ESAtools).

 Employers must give their employees at least eight hours off work between shifts, unless:

-For more information, visit the “Rest Between Shifts” section of the Hours of Work and Overtime Tool.
+For more information, visit the “Rest Between Shifts” section of the Hours of Work & Overtime Tool for (available at Ontario.ca/ESAtools).

 Monica works in a restaurant.
 She is on split shifts, working from 11:30 a.m. to 2:30 p.m. and then from 4 p.m. to 7 p.m.
 The total time of her two shifts is six hours.
 Monica does not need to have eight hours off between the shifts because her total hours worked on the shifts does not exceed 13 hours.